 Minnesota Department of Health – Mold and Moisture

 APHC IH Field Services can help Installation IHs by providing comprehensive IAQ surveys, in-depth studies, and desktop or onsite consultations upon request.
-Call 410.436.3118 with your questions or to schedule a consultation.
+Use the "Contact Us" link at the top of this page to request services.